internet-identity-labs/nfid-docs/content/en/create/passkey-registration.md

 <img src="../register-devices.png" style="width:100%;margin:auto;padding-bottom:20px;"></img>

-If you want to create an NFID without any reliance on Google (and you don't have or want to install a traditional wallet), you can do so exclusively with your device biometrics.
+Passwords are typically the first line of defense in our digital lives but are at risk of being phished or leaked in data breaches.

+To address these security threats in a simpler and more convenient way, Internet users need to move towards passwordless authentication.
+This is where passkeys come in.
+Passkeys are a significantly safer replacement for passwords and other phishable authentication factors.
+They cannot be reused, don't leak in server breaches, and protect users from phishing attacks.
+Passkeys are built on industry standards, can work across different operating systems and browser ecosystems, and can be used with both websites and apps.

 Apple [writes about passkeys](https://support.apple.com/en-us/HT213305) that they're "a replacement for passwords that are designed to provide websites and apps a passwordless sign-in experience that is both more convenient and more secure".

-**We encourage you use NFID with passkeys since they offer incredibly strong security and convenience for you, and we encourage you register multiple devices in case one is lost.**
+**We encourage NFID be used with passkeys since they offer incredibly strong security and convenience for you, and we encourage you register them on multiple devices in case one is lost.**

 ## Starting on a desktop computer